embedded-sec/ACES/Readme.md

 ## Building an Application

-All test applications are require the STM32469I-EVAL board from STM, with the exception of Pinlock which runs on the STM32F4-Discovery board.
-Make sure arm-none-eabi-gdb-py is in your path, if it was build with gcc and can be found in <REPO_ROOT>/gcc/bins/bin
+All test applications require the STM32469I-EVAL board from STM, with the exception of Pinlock which runs on the STM32F4-Discovery board.
+Make sure arm-none-eabi-gdb-py is in your path, if not it was build with gcc and can be found in <REPO_ROOT>/gcc/bins/bin

 You will need to perform the following steps to build the code